-Purpose of Acquisition: To protect, restore, enhance, and develop riparian and wetland habitats, especially the spawning habitats for salmon and steelhead.
-Provide public use with an emphasis on interpretive and educational use.
+Purpose of Acquisition: MCCWA was acquired to protect, restore, enhance, and develop riparian and wetland habitats, especially the spawning habitats for salmon and steelhead and to provide public use that emphasizes educational activities.

-Description: The following is not a comprehensive list, but rather a list of some site specific management goals*: Strengthen ecosystem integrity to promote species diversity, protect habitat for special-status species, prevent the introduction and spread of invasive non-native plants, and provide opportunities for compatible wildlife-dependent recreational activities like: hunting, fishing, nature observation, and day-hiking.
+Description*: Management objectives are to strengthen ecosystem integrity to promote species diversity, protect habitat for special-status species, prevent the introduction and spread of invasive non-native plants, and provide opportunities for compatible wildlife-dependent recreational activities like hunting, fishing, nature observation, and day-hiking.

 Environmental Review Process